A Landau-Zener formula for the Adiabatic Gauge Potential: The DDP method

 Since $|0^B(+\infty)\rangle=|1^A(+\infty)\rangle$, matching this coefficient gives

-where in the second line we deformed the integration contour \footnote{The line integrals along the curve $\gamma^B$, $\int_0^{\tau=\gamma^B(s)}$ are defined to be on the path: from zero, down the real axis to $-\infty$, then to $\gamma(-\infty)$ and then along $\gamma^B$ up to $\gamma^B(s)$.
+where in the second line we deformed the integration contour, represented by the dotted line in figure \ref{fig:LZ} \footnote{The line integrals along the curve $\gamma^B$, $\int_0^{\tau=\gamma^B(s)}$ are defined to be on the path: from zero, down the real axis to $-\infty$, then to $\gamma(-\infty)$ and then along $\gamma^B$ up to $\gamma^B(s)$.
 This definition (as a limit) makes sense provided that the Hamiltonian $h(\tau)$ smoothly approaches well-defined limits $h_{\pm}$ as $\text{Re}[\tau]\to\pm\infty$ \cite{pechukas}.}.
 Because the Landau-Zener Hamiltonian (\ref{eq:LZH}) is purely real, the Berry phase factor vanishes.
-The result is Dykhne's formula: the probability of transitions is given by the phase integral of the gap between the eigenstates up to the closest branch point,
+The result is Dykhne's formula: the probability of transitions is fixed by the phase integral of the gap between the eigenstates up to the closest branch point,